All About HIV Treatment

 4. The best time to treat is now

-Since April 2014, every person diagnosed with HIV is able to start treatment as soon after diagnosis.
-Research has shown that early, if not immediate, treatment increases life expectancy, improves health and prevents serious illness by more than 50% compared to those who delay starting treatment.
+Since April 2014, every person diagnosed with HIV can start treatment as soon after diagnosis.
+Research has shown that early if not immediate, treatment increases life expectancy, improves health and prevents serious illness by more than 50% compared to those who delay starting treatment.

 Fewer side effects